kevinhc2/black-scholes-dashboard/README.md

-A visualization dashboard for Black-Scholes pricing model.
+A visualization dashboard for Black-Scholes, for quick analysis of option prices.